 - Comes with three city driving modes and one highway mode

-- Quiet and auto quiet mode will adjust volume of alerts automatically when enabled
+- Quiet and auto quiet mode will adjust the volume of alerts automatically when enabled

 - Gives quick alerts